bradywinslow/jammming/README.md

 3. Set up your Spotify API credentials:
 - Visit the [Spotify Developer Dashboard](https://developer.spotify.com).
 - Create a new application.
-- Copy your client ID and paste it in the `src/util/Spotify.js' file.
+- Copy your client ID and paste it in the `authorization.js' file.

-4. Run the app:
+4. Start the development server:

 ```
 npm start
 ```

-The app will be accessible at `http://localhost:3000` by default.
+5. Open `http://localhost:3000` in your browser.

 ## How to Use
 ...